How to Stretch Your Ears Safely: The Complete Gauge Guide

 Tip: Stretching on a Budget?

 If your funds are really limited, here's a tip for you: You only need one taper in each size.
 You can stretch each ear separately with just the one, though it's faster doing both at once.
 You will still need two plugs, obviously, if you're stretching both ears.

 Things You'll Need to Stretch Your Ears

 - Tapers and plugs for each gauge between where you are and your goal size.
-You can get stretching kits for this, but you should avoid acrylic plugs, since they're porous and harbour bacteria that will irritate your piercing and make your ears smell (and no one likes smelly ears, right?).
+You can get for this, but you should avoid acrylic plugs, since they're porous and harbour bacteria that will irritate your piercing and make your ears smell (and no one likes smelly ears, right?). stretching kits

 - Some kind of balm or moisturiser.
 This should at very least contain vitamin E. Almond, jojoba, tea tree, rosemary, and lavender oils are also beneficial.
 Gauge Gear stretching balm is pretty awesome, but you can probably pick something up in your local drugstore or supermarket.